The History of Aircraft Salvage in Papua New Guinea

 War Surplus Material Act

-Beginning in 1958, the New Guinea colonial government formulated legislation to regulate scrapping activities, and generate money for the government, as they began to the revenue to be generated off wartime debris.
+In 1952, the New Guinea colonial government enacted the War Surplus Materials Act to regulate scrapping activities, and generate money for the government from wartime debris.
 The legislation did three major things: 1) declared that the state owned all wartime materials 2) required salvagers to seek government permission to gain access to wartime materials, an pay fees for these permits or privileges 3) Compensate local landowners for access to their land and removal of items.
 This Act remains the main piece of legislation related to war relics to this day.

 Next Decade: 1960s: Interest Awakens